RIPE-NCC/rpki-publication-server/README.md

 Unpack the distribution archive into the directory of your choice.

 Inspect *conf/rpki-publication-server.default.conf* file and update it according to your preferences.
+Note that if the machine it runs on does not have IPv6, `server.address` needs to be `0.0.0.0` to prevent errors during startup or tests.

 Use *bin/rpki-publication-server.sh* script to start and stop the server: